 We will also be taking the following precautions to ensure both you and our team remains safe:

-5. If possible, please consider the opportunity to meet with our doctors outside.
+3. If possible (and weather permitting) please consider the opportunity to meet with our doctors outside.
 This will help keep airflow to a maximum, reducing any potential exposure.